Inmates At Arizona’s Tent City Jail ‘Left To Rot’ During Extreme Heatwave

 — Joanna Mang (@JoannaMang) June 21, 2017

-Arpaio is due to appear in court next Monday after being charged with criminal contempt of court: he faces charges of ignoring a federal judge’s order to stop enforcing federal immigration laws.
+Arpaio is due to appear in court next Monday after being charged with criminal contempt of court; he faces charges of ignoring a federal judge’s order to stop enforcing federal immigration laws.
 He could receive six months in jail if convicted.

-According to newly elected Sheriff Penzone, the facility was not cost efficient, was not a deterrent, and was not tough on criminals.
+According to recently-elected Paul Penzone, the facility was not cost efficient, was not a deterrent, and was not tough on criminals.
 It was, though, a circus atmosphere for the general public.

 “Starting today, that circus ends and these tents come down.”